 The following also is provided in Spanish.
 Lo siguiente también es provisto en Español.

-Vice Mayor Jim Waring was sworn in as the District 2 Phoenix City Council representative on Sept.
+Jim Waring was sworn in as the District 2 Phoenix City Council representative on Sept.
 7, 2011.
 He has been a tireless advocate for responsible government in Arizona.
 Councilman Waring earned a reputation during his seven years at the state Senate as a fighter of wasteful government spending, a champion of job-creating policies and a steadfast proponent of tough-on-crime public safety policies.
 He earned awards for this work from the Arizona Federation of Taxpayers (Champion of the Taxpayer), National Federation of Independent Business (Guardian of Small Business) and the Arizona Chamber of Commerce (Senator of the Year).
 In addition, he was recognized for his work fighting domestic violence by the Arizona Coalition Against Domestic Violence (Legislator of the Year twice) and the Men's Anti Violence Network (Man of the Year).
-Vice Mayor Waring was awarded the Arizona Veterans Hall of Fame Copper Shield Award and the National Guard Association of the United States Medal of Merit.
+Councilman Waring was awarded the Arizona Veterans Hall of Fame Copper Shield Award and the National Guard Association of the United States Medal of Merit.

 City of Phoenix